Click here for a bio specifically on my work on Israel and Palestine.

 Ph.D., M.S.
 Institute for Conflict Analysis and Resolution, George Mason University

 Schirch is also a Senior Fellow with the Alliance for Peacebuilding and Visiting Scholar at George Mason University’s School for Conflict Analysis and Resolution.
-She holds a PhD in Conflict Analysis and Resolution from George Mason University.
-She taught in the graduate programme on peacebuilding at Eastern Mennonite University for 23 years.
+She taught in the graduate Conflict Transformation Program at Eastern Mennonite University for 23 years.

 A former Fulbright Fellow in East and West Africa, Schirch is the author of ten books and numerous peer-reviewed chapters and journal articles.
 Her books have been translated into Arabic, Spanish, German, Korean, French, and Thai.
 In 2018, Schirch published an edited book on The Ecology of Violent Extremism, an action guide for Synergizing Nonviolent Action and Peacebuilding with US Institute of Peace, and a report on Peacebuilding Perspectives on Social Media Impacts on Conflict and Democracy: The Tech-tonic Shift.